Cornwall Coal Mine opened in 1886

 CORNWALL: The Town

-servants.
-Later many convicts were given “tickets of leave”
+to work as labourers and later many were given “tickets of leave”

 and became tenant farmers on their Master’s land.
 In 1855 the population

-was enhanced when a ship called "America" carrying some 300 German immigrants arrived in Van Diemens Land.
+was enhanced when a ship called America

+carrying some 300 German immigrants arrived in Van Diemens Land.

 to Falmouth and ended up in the "Cullenswood" District

 1886, however, saw a new way of life for the area begin when the

 A camp of rough huts and tents sprung up around the mine site, which

-gradually evolved into a town and named Cornwall after a number
+gradually evolved into a town.
+It was named Cornwall after a number

 of Cornish tin miners, from the County of Cornwall in England, arrived